 If you are Blue Badge holder or rely on regular visits from family or carers to give you essential care and support at home, you can apply for an essential visitor permit for your visitors.

-Large vehicles and motorhomes may not be allowed to have a permit, please contact the Council first before buying a permit.
+Larger vehicles, Minibuses (capable of carrying over 3500kg laden weight or not over 12 passengers) and motorhomes do not usually qualify to use a permit, please contact the Council first before buying a permit.

 Motorbikes, with or without a sidecar do not need a permit in a residents’ parking scheme.

-Students: Before you bring your car with you to university, please consider parking and explore greener travel options.
+Students: In conjunction with the University of Exeter travel guidelines, before you bring your car with you to university, please consider your parking requirements and explore greener travel options.
+Please only bring your vehicle if it is absolutely essential.

 Student halls, new developments and re-developed properties are excluded from the on-street residents parking schemes around them.